 A U.S. person that is a direct or indirect shareholder of a passive foreign investment company (PFIC) or qualified electing fund (QEF) files the Form 8621:

 - when they receive certain direct or indirect distributions from a PFIC,

 - recognize a gain on a direct or indirect disposition of PFIC stock (unfortunately, oftentimes reported as excess distributions), or

 - are making an election reportable in Part II of the form.

 Who Must File The PFIC Disclosure

 Generally, a U.S. person that is a direct or indirect shareholder of a PFIC must file Form 8621 for each tax year.
 This applies under the following five circumstances if the U.S. person:

 - Receives certain direct or indirect distributions from a PFIC,

 - Recognizes gain on a direct or indirect disposition of PFIC stock,

 - Reporting information with respect to a QEF or mark-to-market election,

 - Making an election reportable in Part II of the form, or

-- Is required to file an annual report pursuant to section 1298(f).
+- Required to file an annual report pursuant to section 1298(f).